Bechdel test: People of color

 For Bella Caledonia, poet Raman Mundair contrasted Sandra Oh's character in Killing Eve lacking any reference to her Korean heritage until she "has hit a complete emotional and psychological rock bottom" with the "authentic, true and engaging" Black characters in Michaela Coel's I May Destroy You in order to suggest a more-detailed test of "representation that exists outside the context of whiteness".
-Making reference to British East and Southeast Asian media advocacy group BEATS's 3-question test, In 2021, Mundair proposed that theatrical and broadcasting performances should represent people of color:
+Making reference to British East and Southeast Asian media advocacy group BEATS's 3-question test, in 2021, Mundair proposed criteria for how theatrical and broadcasting performances should represent people of color; these include characters being rooted in their communities and not dependent on white people for their happiness.